Q: What is AWS CloudTrail?

-CloudTrail delivers log files to your S3 bucket approximately every 5 minutes.
+CloudTrail delivers log files to your Amazon S3 bucket approximately every five minutes.
 CloudTrail does not deliver log files if no API calls are made on your account.

 Q: Can I be notified when new log files are delivered to my Amazon S3 bucket?

 Yes.
-You can turn on Amazon SNS notifications so that you can take immediate action on delivery of new log files.
+You can turn on Amazon SNS notifications to take immediate action on delivery of new log files.

 Q: What happens if CloudTrail is turned on for my account but my Amazon S3 bucket is not configured with the correct policy?